google/yapf/README.rst

             }

 ``NEW_ALIGNMENT_AFTER_COMMENTLINE``
-    Make it optional to whether start a new alignmetn block for assignment alignment and colon alignment after a comment line.
+    Make it optional to start a new alignmetn block for assignment alignment and colon alignment after a comment line.

 ``ALIGN_CLOSING_BRACKET_WITH_VISUAL_INDENT``